How to deal with workplace stress

-Having open conversations with your employees individually can help to ensure their health and safety.
-Healthy employees can be more productive, which is a good incentive to create a healthy work environment that promotes wellbeing.
-Effective plans can be established to help employees improve their skills and develop within the company.
-A challenging and meaningful environment helps them to stay motivated.
-Employers can make physical changes to the workspace to make it a better and more comfortable environment.
-As well as this, talking to employees individually about specific factors that might make their jobs stressful can help to identify solutions.
-This includes things such as understaffing, lack of supervision and the overall workplace environment.
+Having open conversations with your employees individually can help to ensure that they are healthy.
+Healthy employees can be more productive, which is a good incentive to create a healthy work environment.
+As a challenging environment helps employees to stay motivated, employers can create development plans to help employees improve their skills.
+Employers can also make physical changes to the workspace to make it a more comfortable environment.

 5) Create flexible and well-designed jobs

-Giving workers the flexibility to have opportunities and discussions about decisions that affect their jobs is important.
-Employee input and sharing information can help to reduce uncertainty about jobs and future growth.
-If you also align management actions with organisational goals, individuals can feel like their work is valued.
-Good work performance should be praised and job roles should be clearly defined with specific responsibility and goals.
+Offering workers the opportunity to be involved in discussions regarding their role is important in preventing stress.
+When an employer allows employee input and shares information, it can help to reduce uncertainty about jobs and future growth.
+If you also align management actions with organisational goals, employees can feel valued.
+Solid work performance should be praised and job roles should be clearly defined with specific responsibility and goals.

 6) Deal with work conflicts positively

 The working environment can have a direct impact on workplace stress.
 Dealing with conflict in a positive way can help to reduce stress levels.
-It can create a motivated team that works well together.
+Positive conflict resolutions can help to create a motivated team that works well together.
 Any disputes within the workplace should be dealt with professionally, giving the employees each a platform to express their concerns.
-Employers should identify the causes and handle conflict positively which can lead to personal and professional growth.
+Employers should also identify causes and find solutions which can lead to personal and professional growth.
 Employers should make sure that conflict is looked at from each side.
 Actions should be mutually agreed upon by staff members involved and the process should be reviewed to avoid further conflict.

 7) Tackle employee absence

 When employees have increased absence levels due to stress it should be dealt with appropriately.
 By using appropriate health services such as return to work interviews and occupational health, employees can help to identify risk factors.
 Furthermore, employers should respect the dignity of each employee and establish a zero-tolerance policy for harassment.
-Employees should all be treated fairly in such circumstances and opportunities should be given to help performance if this is suffering as a result.
+Employees should all be treated fairly and be provided with opportunities to improve.

 Employers can easily identify risk factors for stress by conducting informal talks, performance appraisals, return to work interviews and monitoring sickness.
 It only takes small steps to encourage your workforce, decrease stress levels and increase workplace performance.
 Furthermore, employers can give employees peace of mind when it comes to their health by offering private medical insurance, occupational health therapies or a life insurance policy, such as Relevant Life Cover.
 These added benefits can help to alleviate money worries, stress and motivate a loyal team of employees.